brefphp/bref/docs/runtimes/http.md

 To mitigate cold starts for HTTP applications, you can periodically send an event to your Lambda including a `{warmer: true}` key.
 Bref recognizes this event and immediately responds with a `{status: 100}` without executing your code.

-You can generate automatically such events using AWS CloudWatch.
+You can generate automatically such events using AWS CloudWatch ([read this article for more details](https://www.jeremydaly.com/lambda-warmer-optimize-aws-lambda-function-cold-starts/)).
 For example :

 ```yaml
             Events: